Jwely/pivpr/data_full/README.md

-The whole dataset is too large to track in a git repo, but it can be worked with by downloading the zip files from the release assets page and extracting their contents here.
+The whole dataset is too large to track in a git repo, but it can be worked with by downloading the zip files from the [asset release](https://github.com/Jwely/pivpr/releases/tag/0.0.0a) on the releases page and extracting the contents here.